Drake Raps About Jennifer Lopez on New Song ''Diplomatic Immunity''

 Drake may be referring to a January 2017 tabloid story that included photos of him with a woman having a meal at a restaurant in the Netherlands.

-The rapper had dated J.Lo for about a couple of months until early 2017, after which she began seeing her current boyfriend, former Yankees star Alex Rodriguez.
+The rapper and J.Lo has sparked romance rumors for about a couple of months until early 2017, after which she began dating her current boyfriend, former Yankees star Alex Rodriguez.

 Snapchat